andichik/EECS467-Multisense/NodeServer/README.md

 ## A Node.js client for Maybot

+### Update

+- When writing code, try using `ESLint` to lint your code to eliminate most of the trivial bugs.
+The lint file is in the repository.

 ### Why this server

 With Wifi hotspot, we can use our tablet or phone to control the robot with server running on the computer.